-672 Solvent: An inorganic or an organic liquid used for the preparation of solutions or suspensions in the 673 manufacture of a herbal preparation or the manufacture of a herbal medicinal product.
+Solvent: An inorganic or an organic liquid used for the preparation of solutions or suspensions in the manufacture of a herbal preparation or the manufacture of a herbal medicinal product.

-674 Specification: A list of tests, references to analytical procedures, and appropriate acceptance criteria, criteria to which a herbal substance/preparation or herbal medicinal product should conform to be considered acceptable for its intended use.
+Specification: A list of tests, references to analytical procedures, and appropriate acceptance criteria, which are numerical limits, ranges, or other criteria for the tests described.
+It establishes the set of criteria to which a herbal substance/preparation or herbal medicinal product should conform to be considered acceptable for its intended use.
 "Conformance to specifications" means that the herbal substance/preparation and/or herbal medicinal product, when tested according to the listed analytical procedures, will meet the listed acceptance criteria.
-Specifications are binding quality standards that
+Specifications are binding quality standards that are agreed to between the appropriate governmental regulatory agency and the applicant.